adamchainz/django-mysql/docs/model_fields/tiny_integer_fields.rst

 .. class:: PositiveTinyIntegerField(**kwargs)

-    A subclass of Django’s :class:`~django.db.models.PositiveSmallIntegerField` that uses a MySQL ``TINYINT UNSIGNED`` type for storage.
+    A subclass of Django’s :class:`~django.db.models.PositiveIntegerField` that uses a MySQL ``TINYINT UNSIGNED`` type for storage.
     It supports unsigned integer values ranging from 0 to 255.

     Example: